First Corinthians 9:1–18 . . . Bible Study Summary with Questions

 The Rights of an Apostle

-Following Paul's discourse last week comparing knowledge and freedom in his "Food Sacrificed to Idols" study, we start our second grouping of First Corinthian studies starting with chapter 9.
+Following Paul's discourse comparing knowledge and freedom in his "Food Sacrificed to Idols"exhortation, we start our second grouping of First Corinthian studies starting with chapter 9.
 Paul will give his own actions as an example to further his argument: His insistence on supporting himself by working while in Corinth demonstrated that although his apostleship gave him a position of social prominence, he didn't exercise it (9:1–18).
 As already seen, social status was a major problem with the Corinthians.
 Next week, we'll see how the Corinthians needed to follow Paul's example of humility.
 Paul also demonstrated the principle of love when he became a Jew to the Jews in order to win Jews; and a Gentile to the Gentiles in order that he might win Gentiles; and to the weak he became weak (9:19-22).
 Paul will close chapter 9 with his encouraging instruction on how we should run our individual race using self-discipline in order to "get the prize" (9:24–27).

 You can't judge a servant of Christ by his pay level or lack thereof.
 Take the apostle Paul, for example.
 He chose not to receive payment from the church at Corinth.
 Instead, he established a church in a sin-hardened city at his own expense.
 He served them freely so that the gospel would have an open door through which to travel.
 Paul's personal sacrifices brought about great results for God's kingdom.
 Likewise, we've been called to have a godly work ethic as ministers of the gospel.
 Some of us are paid, others serve as volunteers.
 Yet, we're all called to represent Christ and to offer him our service-filled lives.
 We'll learn that proclaiming Christ demands paying a price.
 In today's passage, Paul will share with us an autobiographical sketch of his ministry.
 In doing so, he'll exhort us to follow his example.
 First, Paul will argue that…